-- Depreciation: decreased by approximately \$219,000 as a result of the Company's pilot plant being fully depreciated during the year ended December 31, 2019 in accordance with an earlier estimate of its expected life of two years. - Labour: increased by approximately \$102,000 as a result of additional hiring which occurred during the year ended December 31, 2019.
+- Labour: increased as a result of additional hiring which occurred during the year ended December 31, 2019.
 Labour allocated to research expenses is also subject to fluctuation with respect to estimates of the portion of time spent on research activity compared to corporate activity for certain employees, and members of key management personnel.
-As of the MD&A Date, the Company has 29 employees of which 24 employees are either partially or fully dedicated to the Company's research activities.
+As of the MD&A Date, the Company has 29 employees of which 24 employees are either partially or fully dedicated to the Company's research activities. - Depreciation: decreased as a result of the Company's pilot plant being fully depreciated during the year ended December 31, 2019, in accordance with an earlier estimate of its expected life of two years which resulted in a larger depreciation figure during the year ended December 31, 2019. - Government assistance: increased and the details of which are discussed within "Overall Performance" above.